 In other words, investors would require rates of return from companies based on the level of risk they represent as investments.
 If a given business is undervalued, investors will pile their money into it until the price per share rises.
 On the other hand, no reasonable investor would hold on to the stock of a company that is overpriced.
 Not for long anyway.

-In the public capital market, stock prices adjust until the rate of return is enough to compensate the investors for the risk they take.
+In the public capital market, stock prices adjust.
+Eventually the rate of return gets high enough to compensate the investors for the risk they take.
 In other words, company valuations place the expected rates of return on the SML, sooner or later.

 Comparing your company’s beta to the market